medhansh/ITSP/SETUP.md

 If a run reports **0 positions**, the log carries a warning explaining why — usually that the fundamentals snapshot is missing, so no scores could be produced.

+---

+## Force-restarting the ledger

+Sometimes you want to wipe history and replay from a different date — after a strategy change, or to fix a bad seed.
+Use the same **Run workflow** panel:

+1. `Actions` → **Paper trading** → **Run workflow**
+2. Check **force_init**
+3. **start_date**: e.g. `2025-01-01`.
+Leave blank to fall back to roughly a
+   one-year replay window.
+4. **Run workflow**

+**This destroys the current ledger and fill history — there is no undo.**
+The old dashboard state is gone once the new commit lands.

+Two safeguards are built in:

+- `force_init` only exists on the manual **workflow_dispatch** trigger.
+  The external `repository_dispatch` trigger and the cron fallback never set it, so nothing but a human deliberately checking the box can wipe the ledger.
+- `start_date` is silently ignored unless `force_init` is checked, so typing a date without ticking the box does nothing.